Sophia-Lei-Zhu/Sophia-Lei-Zhu.github.io/publications/_posts/2018-05-07-ambassador-engagement.md

 "A trade war is bad for both countries.
 There are no winners.
 Everybody loses especially the workers, consumers and companies," he added.

-# *The story was first published by Xinhua News Agency on May 7, 2018.*
+# *The story was first published by Xinhua News Agency on May 7, 2018 with headline "U.S., China have more areas of engagement than that of disagreement: former U.S. ambassador".*